 Virginia Beach Virginia, USA Travel Guide

-Use Google Maps or the HRT GoPass app for real-real-time bus tracking and route planning.
+Use Google Maps or the HRT GoPass app for real-time bus tracking and route planning.
 Purchase multi-day passes if you plan frequent transit use.
-The VB Wave is a fine option for travel along the Oceanfront, but a vehicle or rideshare is often more practical for areas further than the close resort.
+The VB Wave is a fine option for travel along the Oceanfront, but a mode of transportation or rideshare is typically more practical for areas further than the close resort.

 Taxis and rideshares are readily available.
 Adhere to signs to designated pick-up areas.